![]() |

 Dear Minister Jagmeet Singh

-I saw your online petition regarding tariffs on Teslas, and I agree and all, but as for the $10,000 rebate for buying a Canadian made EV instead (does such a thing even exist), can I suggest something that would have a far greater impact on reducing Canada’s transportation emissions?
-A $2,000 rebate on the purchase of an ebike; $3,000 on a cargo bike.
+I saw your online petition regarding tariffs on Teslas – and I agree and all – but as for the $10,000 rebate for buying a Canadian-made EV instead (does such a thing even exist?), can I suggest something that would have a far greater impact on reducing Canada’s transportation emissions?

 The biggest thing is that even a $10,000 rebate isn’t a big enough reduction on the final price to actually change anyone's decision to buy an EV.
 It’s a reward for those who already decided, but it doesn’t lead change.

-A much smaller rebate (as suggested above) on an ebike however is half or more the cost of the bike.
+A much smaller rebate (as suggested above) on an ebike, however, is half or more than the cost of the bike.
 That’s transformative now because it makes an ebike affordable.
-It's price just low enough to take a risk on.
+It's priced just low enough to take a risk on.
 And I feel certain that almost every ebike owner will tell you it has transformed getting around for them.

 Now that the “effort” quotient is taken out of cycling, so have many

-of the excuses not too ride: too far?
+of the excuses not to ride: too far?
 Not anymore.
 Too sweaty?
 Use more

 stuff to haul? e-cargo bike makes it easy and possible.